matteocam/citerus/README.md

 If you don't have pip, install it first with `python -m ensurepip --upgrade`.

-NB: currently citerus has been tested on macOS and GNU/Linux only.
-Feel free to try it on Windows too though.
+Citerus has been tested on macOS, GNU/Linux and Windows.
+Windows users may need to make sure that the installed citerus script is in PATH following some of the tips [here](https://superuser.com/questions/1372793/the-script-is-installed-in-directory-which-is-not-path).

 # Ack